Click OK to log in and restart your reservation.

 (b) American Data.
 Agent understands and agrees that as between American and Agent and as a consequence and condition of Agent’s Appointment, any information or data, regardless of source or format, that (i) identifies American (e.g., American’s trademarks), (ii) identifies or is reasonably identifiable to services or products provided by American, including all fare and inventory information, (iii) relates to a relationship between a customer and American (e.g., frequent flyer or club membership), (iv) relates to a transaction between a customer and American, including booking and payment data, (v) is passed by Agent to American through a PNR or similar booking/sale record, or (vi) is passed by or on behalf of American to Agent in connection with this Agreement, ((i) to (vi) collectively, “American Data”), is and will be owned by American and is Confidential Information of American.
 Any successors, equivalents, compilations or derivatives of the foregoing, whether now known or hereafter devised, and in any medium or format, are also American Data.
 Access and use of American Data by the Agent is solely for purposes of and is limited to those activities that are within the scope of the principal-agent relationship as defined and authorized by American for all of Agent’s Locations.

 (c) Examples of Unauthorized Activities.
 Any use of American Data beyond what is permitted in Section 8(b) above is unauthorized.
-As guidance, American provides the following examples of specific types of access, use, distribution and remarketing of American Data that are prohibited without prior written consent from American: (1) accessing AA.com by the use of any automated or electronic devices commonly known in the Internet industry as robots or spiders, or by the use of other electronic search devices; (2) soliciting, facilitating, encouraging or agreeing to provide access to or otherwise remarket or redistribute, or take affirmative steps to allow or permit such access to, or remarketing or redistribution of, any American Data to any third party, through any process, including screen scraping, spiders, web "bots" or other device, software or system; (3) licensing, selling, or otherwise providing to any person or entity any software or other device that is capable of accessing American Data from any source; or (4) editing, modifying, creating derivatives, combinations or compilations of, combining, associating, synthesizing, reverse engineering, reproducing, displaying, distributing, disclosing, or otherwise processing American Data; (5) engaging in any kind of commercialization, marketing, advertising, licensing or resale that is based on American Data (e.g., advertising credit card offers to consumers based on the American Marks or flight information) except as otherwise permitted by this Agreement; (6) facilitating structured posting of American Data to any third party electronic media, including without limitation Facebook, Twitter, online calendars; (7) accessing American Data from any unauthorized source which American may identify to Agent; and (8) assisting, aiding, or abetting in any way the unauthorized access, use, distribution or display of American Data, including American Data obtained or derived from an American website or mobile app or any other web site, mobile app or any other source, such as a Global Distribution System.
+As guidance, American provides the following examples of specific types of access, use, distribution and remarketing of American Data that are prohibited without prior written consent from American: (1) accessing AA.com by the use of any automated or electronic devices commonly known in the Internet industry as robots or spiders, or by the use of other electronic search devices; (2) soliciting, facilitating, encouraging or agreeing to provide access to or otherwise remarket or redistribute, or take affirmative steps to allow or permit such access to, or remarketing or redistribution of, any American Data to any third party, through any process, including screen scraping, spiders, web "bots" or other device, software or system; (3) licensing, selling, or otherwise providing to any person or entity any software or other device that is capable of accessing American Data from any source; or (4) editing, modifying, creating derivatives, combinations or compilations of, combining, associating, synthesizing, reverse engineering, reproducing, displaying, distributing, disclosing, or otherwise processing American Data; (5) engaging in any kind of commercialization, marketing, advertising, licensing or resale that is based on American Data (e.g., advertising credit card offers to consumers based on the American Marks or flight information) except as otherwise permitted by this Agreement; (6) facilitating structured posting of American Data to any third party electronic media, including without limitation Facebook, Twitter, online calendars; (7) accessing American Data from any unauthorized source which American may identify to Agent; (8) directly or indirectly using functionality to automatically poll American’s inventory systems at an excessive rate; and (9)assisting, aiding, or abetting in any way the unauthorized access, use, distribution or display of American Data, including American Data obtained or derived from an American website or mobile app or any other web site, mobile app or any other source, such as a Global Distribution System.
 Agent may not engage in any of the above examples, or any other unauthorized access, use, distribution or remarketing of American Data, without the prior written authorization of American.
 Agent is not authorized to agree to third party terms and conditions which would assign, transfer, or license American Data or American’s proprietary rights in American Data to a third party or otherwise negatively impact American’s proprietary rights to American Data.
 If Agent learns that any third party is accessing, distributing, remarketing or displaying American Data in any way obtained via Agent, including Agent's web site, without American's written authorization, Agent will promptly inform American and take all commercially reasonable measures, including commercial, technological, or legal measures, to prevent the unauthorized access, display, remarketing or distribution of American Data.
 Agent further agrees not to use, or authorize use of, American Data in any manner that is harmful to American.

 (d) Other Data.
 The intent of this Section 8 is to maintain and protect the proprietary, commercial, competitive and confidential integrity of American Data.
 American recognizes that travel agents have separate relationships with their own customers, whether individual persons or companies, and have additional responsibilities with respect to security and use of customer-identifying data.
 In those separate relationships, travel agents may collect, have access to and rights in customer-identifying information: name, address, phone number(s), e-mail address(es) and IP address(es), as well as information specific solely to the travel agency and its products and services.
 In addition, American recognizes that customers have overlapping or separate rights and interests in data that is processed on their behalf by Agent as part of the Agent’s marketing, sale or delivery of American’s products and services by Agent to customers and nothing in this Section 8 is intended to restrict the processing of such data so long as Agent is acting in accordance and within the scope of its principal-agent relationship with American and with the terms of the Agreement.
 However, Agent acknowledges and agrees that information that is specific to American’s flights, products and services including fares, schedules, inventory, AA PNR data and AA TCN data, are unique to American’s business, are not part of Agent’s proprietary data and remain American Data even if such data elements are collected in the course of Agent’s operations.